 What You Need To Know

-The first challenge for teams accepted into SOAR is raising pledges.
+The first challenge for teams accepted into SOAR is raising pledges for the Children’s Foundation of Guelph and Wellington.
 Although we do not have a minimum pledge requirement, teams are expected to work hard to bring in pledges.
-You will be rewarded with prizes and advantages during the race.
-It will pay off in more ways than one.
+If your team does not raise $1,500 or more, you will need to complete a Speedbump challenge at some point during the Race.

 All racers must be 18 years of age with exception of teammates racing with a parent or guardian.
 In this case, one racer may be 16 or older.

 One team member must have a valid driver’s license.

 One team member must be able to swim.

 SOAR and its Safety Coordinator design all aspects of the race with your safety in mind.
 You do not need to be a super athlete to compete but please keep in mind that this is a very physically challenging race.
 Also, challenges may be present that will push you beyond your comfort zone.
 That is the nature of SOAR; it will push you to try new things and will be truly exhilarating for all participants.
 Please be sure that you are serious about this opportunity before applying.